-Sometimes you won’t know how many shifts you’ll get in a month or how much you’ll earn during those shifts.
+Hourly jobs can make it challenging to budget at times.
+Sometimes you won’t know how many shifts you’ll work in a month or how much you’ll earn during those shifts.
 Is it just impossible to budget with irregular income?
-No!
-If it was, we wouldn’t have written this article.

-While not impossible, it is harder to build an accurate budget when you can’t reliably predict your income.
+Well, it’s not impossible, but it is more difficult to build an accurate budget when you can’t reliably predict your income.

-That’s why we’re here with tips for building a useful budget when your income varies month-to-month!
+That’s why CreditNinja is here with helpful tips you need for building a useful budget when your income varies month-to-month!

 If bringing home your income floor means you’ll have a budget gap, it’s an especially good idea to set aside funds in the months you bring home more income, so that you can bridge that gap in future months.

-Build a typical-income budget
+Build a Typical-income Budget

 In most months you’ll bring home more than your income floor.
 Don’t just budget for the worst!
-Take another look back at the pay you’ve taken home at your current rate.
+Take another look at the pay you’ve taken home at your current rate.
 This time around, we’re looking for a good estimate of your typical income.

-Two budgets!
-What next?
+Two Budgets?!
+What Next?

+After using both a low-income/low-spend budget and a typical-income budget, you can decide which budget works best for you.
 With flexibility you can make your budgets work for you.
 Don’t let irregular income be a hurdle to financial wellness!